Who owns enterprise risk? Internal audit management & risk management

-The answer to this scenario of terrible risk, blind hope and inefficiency is to professionalise the management of quality and business change.
+The answer to the scenario of terrible risk, blind hope and inefficiency is to professionalise the management of quality and business change.

 Data integrity demands that systems be in place that are validated, with processes that guarantee data quality, and wherein the data is trustworthy and reliable.
-This can be achieved using a paper-based quality management system but an integrated electronic systems is more effective and efficient.
+This can be achieved using a paper-based quality management system, but an integrated electronic system is more effective and efficient.

 The role of audit in risk management

 Auditing is key when it comes to preventative measures for your business to mitigate risk and improving efficiency across teams.

 Understanding where your business is in the ERM (Enterprise Risk Management) maturity journey offers vital insight into potential risks and key responsibilities.

 Who owns risk?

 The key roles and responsibilities surrounding risk vary from business to business, so understanding the core boundaries between roles from the beginning will set your business up for success from day one.